vickmuir/Backup/faqs.md

 ## When we use the BMR plug-in, what happens when the image is restored to a larger disk than the original volume?
 {: faq}

-If you restore the image to a larger disk than the original volume, the left over space is deallocated.
+If you restore the image to a larger disk than the original volume, the left-over space is deallocated.
 So for example - when you have a 500-GB drive and restore its data to a 1-TB disk, you end up with 500 GB of deallocated disk space.
 With windows 2008, you can use the built-in disk utility to grow the primary partition.
 However, Windows 2003 does not have a similar built-in capability, so you must allocate the space another way.

 <hr>